 West Texas musicians influenced the music scene, and Lubbock's own Buddy Holly played a major role.
-Follow his life in the Buddy Holly Historical Tour, which includes his church, a recording studio, high school and grave.
+Follow his life in a historical tour, which includes his church, a recording studio, high school and grave.
+Relocated and restored, visitors can even enjoy a tour of band member Jerry Allison's childhood home where hits such as "That'll Be the Day" were written.

 Lubbock lies on I-27/U.S. 84, which is a segment of the Ports-to-Plains Highway connecting the state's heartland to coastal ports.